Back to Blog

 A common question that arises is: “how does hCaptcha know the answers to user-submitted, generic tasks if a human has never been involved?”

-The answer is by combining a number of different techniques:
+The answer is by combining many different techniques:

 • Using information from the client side environment to analyze data like browser data, mouse movements, and gyroscopic behavior.